CDLM: Consistency Diffusion Language Models For Faster Sampling: Experiments

-\paragraph{Latency.} Our method also yields the largest latency reductions on every benchmark.
-Latency improves by up to $11.2\times$ on GSM8K-CoT and $14.5\times$ on MBPP-Instruct.
-These gains come from combining \emph{step reduction} with \emph{block-wise caching}.
-Comparing Dream-7B-Instruct with dLLM-Cache, and Fast-dLLM (Parallel) with Fast-dLLM (Parallel{+}Dual Cache), shows that approximate KV caching substantially lowers inference time, even when step counts are similar or higher, by eliminating recomputation.
-For example, on GSM8K-CoT the Parallel{+}Dual Cache variant halves latency (5.0\,s$\to$2.5\,s) despite more refinement steps (53.7$\to$60.8).
-CDLM--Dream goes further by training with a block-wise causal attention mask (Figure~\ref{fig:attn-masks}), which makes KV caching natural at inference time.
-This causal structure also enables early termination at block boundaries when \texttt{<endoftext>} appears, analogous to AR early stopping, so the model stops earlier and avoids redundant tokens.
+\paragraph{Latency and Throughput (TPS).} CDLM--Dream shows the largest latency reductions across all benchmarks, with speedups of up to $11.2\times$ on GSM8K-CoT and $14.5\times$ on MBPP-Instruct.
+These gains stem from combining \emph{step reduction} with \emph{block-wise KV caching}.
+The impact of caching is evident when comparing methods with similar refinement steps.
+For example, on GSM8K-CoT, Fast-dLLM (Par.+D.C.) halves latency (5.0\,s$\to$2.5\,s) relative to Fast-dLLM (Par.) despite using more refinement steps (53.7$\to$60.8) by avoiding redundant computation.
+CDLM--Dream further benefits from block-wise causal training (Figure~\ref{fig:attn-masks}), which enables exact KV caching and early termination at block boundaries, reducing unnecessary decoding.

-\paragraph{Throughput (TPS).} CDLM--Dream achieves the highest TPS on three out of four tasks, outperforming all baselines.
-On MBPP-Instruct, it jumps from 2.3 to 48.1 tokens/s (a $20.9\times$ increase over the naive model).
-The one exception is HumanEval-Instruct, where our TPS is lower than Fast-dLLM baselines because our effective generation length is much shorter (about 97 tokens vs.\ $\sim$200 for the baselines).
-This can depress our measured TPS and inflate baseline TPS.
-Crucially, despite shorter generations, our pass@1 is higher, indicating that CDLM--Dream emits fewer redundant tokens while maintaining or improving solution quality.
+CDLM--Dream attains the highest TPS on three out of four benchmarks.
+The sole exception is HumanEval-Instruct, where TPS is lower than Fast-dLLM baselines due to a substantially shorter effective generation length (97 vs.\ $\sim$200).
+Differences in decoding dynamics can arise because CDLM is strictly block-causal and cannot attend to future blocks, lacking explicit budget awareness, whereas other baselines retain full bidirectional attention that preserves a form of global budget awareness.
+Despite shorter generations, CDLM--Dream achieves higher pass@1, indicating that it can emit fewer tokens while preserving solution quality.